krkode/knitpic/README.md

 # TODO
-MED - probably should start making test cases now EZ/MED - label each square which will need key to include the id of each color or maybe make like a lookup with color to id hmmm
+MED - probably should start making test cases now
+MED - reconsider key structure. idk if id should be an attribute, does nesting dictionaries make it too complicated? would a lookup table be better?
 EZ - if image is smaller than width allow scale up functionality too MED - convert picture to color chart
 EZ - display gridlines and row numbers + major quadrants